josiah-nelson/SFPLiberate/README.md

     -   **Frontend (Browser):** A Next.js 16 app (TypeScript + shadcn/ui) that uses the **Web Bluetooth API** (`navigator.bluetooth`) to connect directly to the SFP Wizard and capture logs/data (including EEPROM dumps) for parsing and saving.

     -   **Backend (Docker):** A lightweight **Python (FastAPI)** server that runs in a Docker container.
-Its only job is to provide a REST API for storing and retrieving module data from an **SQLite** database.
+Provides REST API for module library with automatic database selection (SQLite for standalone, Appwrite for cloud).

 This architecture means the complex BLE communication happens securely in your browser, while your module library is safely managed and stored by a robust backend.
 When Proxy mode is enabled, the backend exposes a WebSocket for BLE operations on a local adapter.

 ### Deployment Modes

-- **Public Server (no proxy):** Core functionality and public database access (read/submit) with client‑side BLE only.
+- **Public Server (Appwrite + Standalone BLE Proxy):** Recommended for iOS/Safari users.
+UI hosted on Appwrite Cloud, module library in Appwrite database, users run a lightweight Docker container locally for BLE communication.
 Expected concurrency: ~2–5 concurrent users.
-Deployed without Bluetooth passthrough.
-No proxy features are exposed.
+Invite-only access with `admin` and `alpha` roles.
+See [docs/PUBLIC_DEPLOYMENT.md](./docs/PUBLIC_DEPLOYMENT.md) and [docs/APPWRITE_DATABASE.md](./docs/APPWRITE_DATABASE.md).
-- **Self‑Hosted (LAN, optional proxy):** Primary mode.
+- **Self‑Hosted (Full Stack):** Primary mode for advanced users.
 A single Docker Compose stack that serves the UI, manages a private local database (SQLite), and optionally exposes BLE Proxy over WebSocket for Safari/iOS users on the same LAN.
 Designed to work fully air‑gapped (no Internet access required).
 No auth by default on LAN.
+See [docs/DEPLOYMENT.md](./docs/DEPLOYMENT.md) for setup guide.

 ### Security & Privacy

 - The app handles non‑sensitive, generic device data (SFP vendor/model/serial and binary EEPROM contents).
 Security is low‑priority by design.
-- The planned public community site will be invite‑only with per‑user passphrases (hosted on Appwrite Cloud).
-Submissions will be moderated.
+- **Public deployment** uses Appwrite authentication with invite-only access.
+Two roles: `admin` (full settings access) and `alpha` (early access users).
+BLE proxy settings are admin-only to prevent misconfiguration.
+See [docs/PUBLIC_DEPLOYMENT.md](./docs/PUBLIC_DEPLOYMENT.md).
+- **Standalone BLE Proxy** runs on user's local machine only (localhost binding).
+No internet exposure, no authentication needed.
+See [ble-proxy-service/README.md](./ble-proxy-service/README.md).
-- Self‑hosted deployments are intended for trusted LANs.
+- **Self‑hosted** deployments are intended for trusted LANs.
 If you expose the stack publicly, add reverse proxy auth, rate limiting, and TLS as needed.

 ## Current Features & Functionality